rachelwarnock/BDMM-Prime-for-macroevolution/README.md

 > Go to **File > Save as** to save your xml input file.
 Call it something like `amniotes_constant_rates_FBD.xml` or anything you like.

 > You can leave BEAUti open for the next part of the exercise!
-However, if you do close BEAUTi you can simply go to **File > Load** and select your xml file - all the BDMM-Prime specifications should be reloaded.
+However, if you do close BEAUti you can simply go to **File > Load** and select your xml file - all the BDMM-Prime specifications should be reloaded.

 ## Running BEAST